WiFi sponsor

 8:30 - 10:30 am

-PLMA invites all members of the Leadership Council to join us for a business breakfast meeting and discussion.
-To check if you should be at this meeting, please see the Leadership page.
+PLMA invites all members of the Leadership Council to join us for a business breakfast meeting and indepth discussion of current PLMA opportunities.
+To check if you are on the Leadership Council, please see the PLMA Leadership page.

 Opening Session | Casablanca DE + South Hall